-Injuries to the pectoralis major usually occur in athletes or other active people, such as heavy laborers.
+Pectoralis major injuries usually occur in athletes or other active people, such as heavy laborers.
 Injuries happen when a greater external force is put on the muscle than the muscle can put out while the arm is extended or rotated.
 Injuries can have a sudden, violent trauma or occur from chronic overuse.
-One of the most common sources of injury is lifting heavy weights during bench-press exercises.
-Strains generally happen with overuse over a long period of time, while sudden trauma generally results in tears.
+A common sources of injury is lifting heavy weights during bench-press exercises.
+Strains generally happen with overuse over an extended length of time, while sudden trauma generally results in tears.

 The severity of the injury can range from bruising and swelling on the mild end of the spectrum to rips, tears, and even severing of the muscle and tendons on the more extreme end.
 Symptoms include swelling, pain, loss of motion, decreased muscle strength, and decreased muscle mass on the affected side.
 Severe injuries can leave one side of the body significantly weaker, forcing the other side to overcompensate and leaving the person prone to developing other injuries.

 Diagnosis of these injuries can be done through a clinical exam, though swelling from a recent injury can make it difficult to thoroughly examine the muscle.
 Once the swelling goes down, any deformities in the muscle are usually visible.
 Clinical exams include range-of-motion and strength testing.
 The doctor will ask about the source of the injury, the location and the severity of pain, and any other symptoms the patient may experience.
 A medical history can indicate if the patient may have other conditions that can cause similar symptoms, such as neuropathies and muscle wasting diseases.